adamclayman/fakepay-alpha2/README.md

 # README

 A Chargify Code Challenge response.
-Write to ask me for my FAKEPAY_SECRET.

-The API works, if you use parameters that match my Postman environment.
+To get this running, you need to add a .env file with a FAKEPAY_SECRET.
+Write if you need to ask me for mine.
+The API works for all exemplary and all six types of malformed requests, as long as you have a FAKEPAY_SECRET and work off the sample request below.
+At the moment, unlike the Fakepay.io endpoint, no authorization token is required to submit requests to _this_ API endpoint.
+But never fear ...
+JSON Web Tokens are coming soon to an API near you, along with a bundle of other features that this developer is anxious to learn and implement.

 ### Exemplary Valid Subscription Request Sample